hyperledger-archives/aries-framework-go/docs/concepts/01_terminologies.md

 ### Holder

-This is the entity to whom an [issuer](#issuer) issues a credential.
+Also known as a prover, a holder is the entity to whom an [issuer](#issuer) issues a credential.
 Although the holder can request or propose that a credential be issued to them, they may not always be the subjects of a credential.

+In the [PresentProof](./00_what_is_hl_aries.md#8-presentproof-protocol) flow, the prover prepares the proof and presents it to the [verifier](#verifier).

 ### Issuer
 The entity that issues a [credential](#verifiable-credential) to a holder.